warne2tj/IdleHeroesPVPSimulator/README.md

     + Is the attack steal against base attack or total attack?
 Is is then added to his base attack? or is it a flat bonus?
   * Delacium
     + What is considered a unique debuff?
 Is a skill that applies 2 effects considered 2 debuffs or one?
+  * Ithaqua
+    + How does ghost possessed interact with taunt?
+    + Does ghost possessed trigger other hero's on active abilities?

 Mechanics: